MBilalQureshi/codestar/README.md

 Note: This environment variable prevented collectstatic from running on deploy up till now, but as static files are set up, we can remove this.
 --------

+As we added static default image, Collect the new static files to the staticfiles directory.
+Type yes when prompted to overwrite the existing files.

+python3 manage.py collectstatic
+Note: Only the one new image file in static was copied to staticfiles.